An ADHD Diet For Children: Foods That May Help With ADHD Symptoms And Overall Health

 There is currently a strong debate about whether the new form of gluten is increasing health problems such as ADHD and other disorders.
 People who live with celiac disease often have symptoms similar to ADHD, such as difficulty concentrating, forgetfulness, and behavioral challenges.
 Researchers have found that ADHD is often a co-occurring disorder with celiac disease.
 They don't believe that celiac disease causes attention disorders, however, even though they appear together in many individuals.

 To date, researchers don't advise clinicians to perform routine screenings of celiac disease when conducting assessments for ADHD or vice versa.
-They don't recommend starting a gluten-free diet as an automatic treatment for ADHD either.
+They don't recommend starting a gluten-free approach to eating as an automatic treatment for ADHD either.
 Clinicians believe that the treatment of celiac disease will also improve inattention and behavior whether the same individual has been diagnosed with ADHD or not.

 Research suggests that online therapy can help parents and other caregivers as they provide support for children with ADHD.
 In a study on the efficacy of an online therapy program for parents of children with ADHD, researchers found that participants developed strong working alliances with therapists and were overall highly satisfied with the intervention.
 The results of this study can be added to those of several other peer reviewed studies suggesting that online therapy can also directly manage ADHD symptoms in participants.